Bryan-Foxy/medical_project/README.md

 <img src="saves/images/inputs/vhs-explained.jpg" alt="Figure1" width="40%" />

-## Datas
+## Data
-About our datas, we manage dicom format on animal x-rays principally dogs and cats.
+About our data, we manage dicom format on animal x-rays principally dogs and cats.
 You can open to have an overview of the image by using pydicom library, a python package or just find online viewer or local viewer like **Bee DICOM Viewer** on MacOS (Figure 2).

 <img src="saves/images/inputs/image_xiaosaiviewer.png" alt = "Figure2" width="50%" />